petbattle/pet-battle-nsff/README.md

 }
 ```

-The predictions array is composed of two scores `[ sff, nsff ]` - sff and sff add to 1.
+The predictions array is composed of two scores `[ sff, nsff ]` - sff and nsff add to 1.

 The higher the `sff` values the safer the image is for families.